cypherics/stitchNsplit/README.md

 - #### NonOverlapping Grid

-    No matter what the provided grid size, the goal is to find a grid size which can be evenly distributed over the provided mesh size, if the provided sizes present the possibility of overlap then the size of the grid is adjusted to provide non overlapping grid
+    No matter what the provided grid size, the goal is to find a grid size which can be evenly distributed over the provided mesh size, if the provided sizes presents the possibility of a overlap then the size of the grid is adjusted, to provide non overlapping grid

     When will my Grid Size Change
     <code>if mesh size % grid size</code> then the grid size will be changed